 - Use your own platform to spread the influencer’s testimonial, and ask them to do the same.
 If you are paying for a testimonial, be sure you know what sort of reach and impact you can expect.

-Every publication or media group does their testimonials, reviews and endorsements a bit differently.
+Every publication or media group does its testimonials, reviews, and endorsements a bit differently.
 There is no particular testimonial template for this type of endorsement.
 However, if you are trying to earn a review from a publication, you might try the following:

 “Dear [publication/media group contact person],